-The Group's financial liabilities include borrowings and trade and other payables.
+The Group's financial liabilities include bank borrowings, lease liabilities and trade and other payables.

-Financial liabilities are initially measured at fair values, and, where applicable, adjusted for transaction costs unless the Group designated a financial liability at FVTPL.
+Financial liabilities (other than lease liabilities) are initially measured at fair values, and, where applicable, adjusted for transaction costs unless the Group designated a financial liability at FVTPL.

-Subsequently, financial liabilities are measured at amortised costs using the effective interest method.
+Subsequently, financial liabilities (other than lease liabilities) are measured at amortised costs using the effective interest method.